sylvainschmitt/trollExp/README.md

 - <a href="#singularity" id="toc-singularity">Singularity</a>
 - <a href="#data" id="toc-data">Data</a>
   - <a href="#climate-1" id="toc-climate-1">Climate</a>
+  - <a href="#diversity" id="toc-diversity">Diversity</a>
+  - <a href="#logging" id="toc-logging">Logging</a>
+  - <a href="#soil" id="toc-soil">Soil</a>

 [`singularity` &
 `snakemake`](https://github.com/sylvainschmitt/snakemake_singularity)
 workflow to run a TROLL experiment.

+**WARNING, In development.**

+For the moment the main branch host and old version of the climate branch to run a TROLL experiment with climate.
+In total 4 branches for 4 types of experiments should be developed: climate, diversity, logging, and soil.
+And finally the main branch should host a full experiment from the four branches (with maybe an intermediary dev branch).

 ![Workflow.](dag/dag.svg)